brandnewbox/bnb-on-rails-book/haml.md

 ```
 Great work, you have converted your views!

 After you do this make sure to stop your server, `dip down` and then `dip up`.
-You will encounter a `NoMethodError in Books#index` error.
-If you follow the error it will lead you to the `_book.html.haml` partial.
-On line 13 you will see `@book.reviews.each`.
-If you change `@book` to just `book` this error will clear.

 Let's look at a view to get a feel for what we will be working with.
 Open `app/views/books/index.html.haml`